-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)

 First-Year Undergraduates

 PRIVATE INSTITUTIONS

 Tuition:

 PUBLIC INSTITUTIONS

 Tuition: In-district

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

 Tuition: Non-resident

 FOR ALL INSTITUTIONS

 Required Fees

 Room and Board (on-campus):

 Room Only (on-campus):

 Board Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and room and board fees other: ' ' -

+Minimum Maximum

+Number of credits per term a student car full-time tuition. n take for the stated Minimum Maximum

+· · · · · · · · · · · · · · · · · · · n take for the stated

+full-time tuition.
+Do tuition and fees vary by year of study Minimum Yes Maximum No

+full-time tuition. (e.g., sophomore,